GuyVervillePerso/Cote-100-plus/content/collections/billets_mensuels/anglais/a-review-of-the-recommendations-of-the-last-two-years.md

 id: 206f0adf-520a-4791-9b1f-45f84a3fa36a
 origin: 4938ed5a-d25a-4820-ba19-41a4acc6b4da
 title: 'A Review of the Recommendations of the Last Two Years'
+chapeau: 'We published 23 Spotlights over the last two years (2023 and 2022), including 21 recommendations to purchase specific stocks and two special issues, a review of our best buying recommendations in January 2022 and a follow-up on the stocks of the COTE 100+ portfolio in December 2023.
+We have therefore achieved our goal of publishing 12 Spotlights per year for our “Platinum” subscribers.'
 html_content:
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'We published 23 Spotlights over the last two years (2023 and 2022), including 21 recommendations to purchase specific stocks and two special issues, a review of our best buying recommendations in January 2022 and a follow-up on the stocks of the COTE 100+ portfolio in December 2023.
-We have therefore achieved our goal of publishing 12 Spotlights per year for our “Platinum” subscribers.'
   -
     type: paragraph
     content: